PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 ## Retrieving data

-You can retrieve data with the in-step database using the `get` method.
+You can retrieve data with the Data Store using the `get` method.
 Pass the _key_ to the `get` method to retrieve the content that was stored there with `set`.

 ```javascript
 export default defineComponent({